nblockbuster/DestinyUnpackerCPP/README.md

 -----

-Usage: `DestinyUnpackerCPP.exe -p "path to packages" -i input package id`
+Usage: `DestinyUnpackerCPP.exe -p "path to packages" -i input package id -w (converts to wav)`

 (Package ID here refers to 02f6 or 0144 for example)